Register to vote

 How can I opt in or out of the open register?

 To opt in (be put back on the open register) or opt out (be removed from the open register).
 You can either:

 Who can register to vote in North Lincolnshire?

 To register to vote in North Lincolnshire you must:

 - be 18 years of age or over or must turn 18 during the life of the register;

 - be a British, Irish, Commonwealth citizen or a citizen of the European Union.
-See list of Commonwealth and EU countries [PDF, 11Kb].
+See list of eligible nationals from Commonwealth and EU countries [PDF, 11Kb].

 Students can register at their home and their term time address but they cannot vote twice in a UK Parliamentary or European Parliamentary election.

 When will I be registered – Rolling Registration?

 Once the new register is published in December the register is updated every month up until September.
 This is known as rolling registration.
 In the autumn an annual canvass is done to compile the new register.